 There is usually a temptation to place a trade after studying the markets and waiting to see how it goes, but this is not the best strategy.
 We all want to make the maximum possible profits, yes, but you should never enter a trade blindly.
 Before clicking on the buy or sell button, you should know how much profit you would like to earn, and if it doesn’t go well, how much of a loss you’re willing to incur.
 This is going to involve a bit of arithmetic, and you might need to do some quick calculations before placing your take profit (TP) and stop loss (SL) targets.

-Some Forex trading platforms like cTrader have a simplified interface that does these calculations for you so you know your exact profit and loss targets, and even the option to place 3 TP and SL targets.
-The other temptation occurs once you place your trade, and you begin moving the SL and TP lines away from the candlestick.
-If you do this on a winning trade, fine, but the better option would be to remove the TP line once your profit target is reached and replace it with a SL line, then keep moving the SL in the direction of the market.
-When automated, this process is known as a trailing stop, and can be used to maximize profits.
+Some Forex trading platforms like cTrader have a simplified interface that does these calculations for you so you know your exact profit and loss targets and even the option to place 3 TP and SL targets.
+The other temptation occurs once you place your trade, and begin moving the SL and TP lines away from the candlestick.
+If you do this on a winning trade, fine, but the better option would be to remove the TP line once your profit target is reached and replace it with an SL line, then keep moving the SL in the direction of the market.
+When automated, this process is known as a trailing stop and can be used to maximize profits.
 However, if the trade doesn’t go your way, do not move the SL line, accept the loss and move on – a lot of traders have been burned because of doing this, including myself.

 Go for it

-With all this done, you now have your very own trading strategy, and you need to be really disciplined if you want to be successful.
-When you have all the steps figured out, try it out first with a demo account before putting it in practice.
+With all this done, you now have your very own trading strategy, and you need to be disciplined if you want to be successful.
+When you have all the steps figured out, try it out first with a demo account before putting it into practice.
 It might not work the first time, but the more you keep refining your strategy according to the above steps, the more profitable it becomes.
 Also do not be afraid to try new things, like trading various instruments you have never traded with before – you might find they are just as profitable.
-Afterwards, stick to your trading plan and only make trades when it fits into your trading strategy.
+Afterward, stick to your trading plan and only make trades when it fits into your trading strategy.